Office of Communications and Marketing

 Professor Kaklamanos joined the faculty of the Department of Civil Engineering at Merrimack College in fall 2012, after obtaining his degrees in Civil and Environmental Engineering from Tufts University (BSCE 2008, M.S.
 2010, Ph.D.
 2012).
 He specializes in geotechnical engineering, and his research focuses in the area of geotechnical earthquake engineering, specifically on the improvement of models for predicting earthquake-induced ground motions.

 At Merrimack College, Professor Kaklamanos has taught courses in geotechnical engineering, foundation engineering, earth retaining structures, earthquake engineering, engineering mechanics, and engineering probability and statistics.
 He serves as the chief faculty advisor to Merrimack’s newly established chapter of Tau Beta Pi, the Engineering Honor Society.
-At the local and national levels, he has been involved in the American Society of Civil Engineers, the Seismological Society of America, and the Earthquake Engineering Research Institute, and the United States Universities Council on Geotechnical Education and Research.
+At the local and national levels, he has been involved in the American Society of Civil Engineers, the Seismological Society of America, the Earthquake Engineering Research Institute, and the United States Universities Council on Geotechnical Education and Research.
 Professor Kaklamanos has provided his expertise in seismic consulting for several high-level infrastructure projects throughout the United States.
 For more information, please visit Professor Kaklamanos’ research website.